IMDEANetworksWNG/UbiLocate/README.md

 ## Files

-The GitHUb project contains the following subfolders:
+The GitHub project contains the following subfolders:
-* csisoftware: It contais the files to configure the RX routers
+* csisoftware: It contains the files to configure the RX routers
 * LEGACY160: It contains the files to configure the TX router
-* hardware_scripts: It contains the bas files to automatize the extraction of the CSI data.
+* hardware_scripts: It contains the bash files to automatize the extraction of the CSI data.
 It takes the CSI from the router and save it in a pcap files
 * trace: It contains the pcap files
-* matlab_Scripts: It constains the scripts to extract the CSI data from pcap files to MATLAB files and also calibrate the CSI
+* matlab_Scripts: It contains the scripts to extract the CSI data from pcap files to MATLAB files and also calibrate the CSI
 * mat_files: It contains the mat files, CSI data